HMC-Makerspace/MAKE/MAKE-server/README.md

-Install requirements by typeing `pip install "fastapi[all]"` in your terminal.
+Install requirements by typing `pip install -r requirements.txt` in your terminal.
-Then run `uvicorn main:app --reload` to start the server.
+Then run `python main.py` to start the server.